EndPointCorp/end-point-blog/2021/08/kubernetes.md

 > You can learn more about the different ways of interacting with kubernetes objects in [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/object-management/).

-So, simply put, if we want to create a deployment then we need to author a file that defines it.
+So, simply put, if we want to create a deployment, then we need to author a file that defines it.
 A simple deployment specification looks like this:

 ```yml
 # nginx-deployment.yaml